samsmithKruz/hng12_01/README.md

 # HNG12 Stage 0 Backend Task: Public API

-## Overview
+## Description

-This project is a public API developed as part of the **HNG12 Internship Stage 0 Backend Task**.
-The API provides the following information in JSON format:
+This is a public API developed for the **HNG12 Internship Stage 0 Backend Task**.
+It provides basic information in JSON format, including:

 - Registered email address: `samspike46@gmail.com`
 - Current datetime in ISO 8601 format (UTC)